 We take dog fouling very seriously.
 With over 300 dog waste bins in the borough and 'no fouling' signs and stencils, there is no excuse not to clean up after your dog.

-The above order came into force on the 1 April 2017 under the Anti-Social Behaviour Crime and Policing Act 2014.
+The above order has come into force on under the Anti-Social Behaviour Crime and Policing Act 2014.
 This order supersedes the previous order from 2017 will cover every location across West Lancashire.

 If dog owners do not clear up after their pet, they will be issued with a fixed penalty of £75.00 and may be prosecuted.